Emilio Lissón: Episcopal Work

 Lissón resigned his office on 3 March 1931.
-The Holy See then named Mariano Holguín, O.F.M., the Bishop of Arequipa, as the Apostolic Administrator of the archdiocese, until 1933 when Pedro Pascual Francisco Farfán was named archbishop.
+The Holy See appointed him titular Archbishop of Mithimna and then named Mariano Holguín, O.F.M., the Bishop of Arequipa, as the Apostolic Administrator of the archdiocese of Lima, until 1933 when Pedro Pascual Francisco Farfán was named archbishop.

 Lissón moved to Spain, devoting himself to compiling papers on the history of the Church in Peru and died there on Christmas Day of 1961.